SamyaDaleh/CL-Toolbox/doc/doc.md

 ##### CFG to PCFG

+For converting a CFG to a PCFG the number of rules with the same left hand symbol are determined and the probabilities are divided equally among them so they add up to 1.

 ##### CFG to TAG

+To get an equivalent TAG for a CFG each production rule is converted to a tree where the left hand symbol is the root and the right hand side symbols are the children in the same order.
+Each tree becomes an initial tree in the new TAG.
+Hence each derivation step is now performed as substitution in the TAG.

 ##### CFG to SRCG

+Each CfgProductionRule is converted to a clause.
+Each nonterminal symbol becomes the nonterminal symbol of a new predicate and new variables are added up to the amount of right hand side nonterminals, so all strings can be appended to one string in the left hand side.
+Each terminal in the right hand side is left away and put directly into the string of the left hand side.

 ##### PCFG to CFG

+The conversion of a PCFG to a CFG is nothing else than tossing away all probabilities.

 ##### CFG Binarization

+When a CFG is binarized all rules with a right hand side of length greater than 2 are altered.
+The first symbol on the right hand side is kept and all others are replaced by a new nonterminal which is not yet in the grammar.
+It is named "X" and a number which is incremented until the symbol has not been seen before.
+A new rule with that new symbol on the left hand side and all remaining symbols on the right hand side is added to the grammar.
+This process repeats until no rule is altered anymore.

 ##### CFG Removal of Chain Rules